URTH Night Filter Plus+

 *Magnalium is an aluminium alloy with 5% magnesium and 95% aluminium.
 Alloys with small amounts of magnesium (about 5%) exhibit greater strength, greater corrosion resistance, and lower density than pure aluminium – Wikipedia

-Like any circular screw-in filter it is best used without any other filters.
-Therefore before adding this filter to your lens you should remove any existing filters such as a UV, C-PL (Polarizer) etc. Once attached, this filter will not have any effect on your autofocus, however, it will increase your exposure by 1-stop.
+Like any circular screw-in filter, it is best used without any other filters attached to your lens.
+This is not a filter that you would normally need to combine with another filter anyway.
+Therefore, before adding this filter to your lens, you should remove any existing filters such as a UV, C-PL (Polarizer) etc. Once attached, this filter will not have any effect on your autofocus, however, it will increase your exposure by 1-stop.

 - Those that love shooting at night when there is a lot of mixed lighting